-Participants: Jinsan Cheng, Laurent Dupont, Hazel Everett, Sylvain Lazard, Luis Penaranda, Maria Pentcheva, Sylvain Petitjean, Marc Pouget, Elias Tsigaridas.
+Participants: Jinsan Cheng, Laurent Dupont, Hazel Everett, Sylvain Lazard, Luis Penaranda, Maria Pentcheva, Sylvain Petitjean, Marc Pouget.

 We developed, over the last years, the first efficient algorithm for computing an exact parameterization of the intersection of two quadric surfaces (ellipsoids, paraboloids, hyperboloids, etc.) in three-dimensional real space given by implicit equations with rational coefficients.
 We also produced a C++ implementation of this algorithm which is the only existing solution for computing exactly a parameterization of the intersection of two quadrics.
-A series of three articles describing the theoretical contributions of this work was accepted for publication in 2007 in the Journal of Symbolic Computation [19], [20], [21].
+A series of three articles describing the theoretical contributions of this work was published this year in the Journal of Symbolic Computation [17], [18], [19]

-We have recently started working on the problem of computing the medial axis or Voronoi diagram of polyhedra in 3D.
+We have started working on the problem of computing the medial axis or Voronoi diagram of polyhedra in 3D.
 These structures are largely used in applications; the medial axis is, for instance, a way of representing a shape by its topological skeleton.
 Such a diagram is a partition of space into cells, each of which consists of the points closest to one particular object than to any other.
 Moreover, the set of points equidistant to two lines (or to a line and a point) is a quadric and the set of points equidistant to three lines is the intersection of two quadrics.
 While such structures are well-understood in the plane and for simple situations in higher dimensions (e.g. for sets of points), a lot remains to be done; for example, there is no working solution for computing exactly the medial axis of a polyhedron.
 We started by considering the Voronoi diagram of lines and we presented some very nice results characterizing the topology of the Voronoi diagrams of three lines.
 We proved, in particular, that the topology is invariant for lines in general position and we obtained a monotonicity property on the arcs of the diagram.
 We deduced a simple algorithm for sorting points along such an arc, which is presumably of great interest for future efficient algorithms for computing the medial axis of a polyhedron.
 The proof technique, which relies heavily upon modern tools of computer algebra, is also of great interest in its own right.
-These results were presented in the 2007 SoCG conference [31] and submitted to the journal Discrete and Computational Geometry.
+These results were submitted to the journal Discrete and Computational Geometry in a special issue of selected papers from the 2007 Symposium of Computational Geometry (SoCG'07) [54].
+We extended, this year, these results to the case of three lines in arbitrary positions providing the first complete characterization of the Voronoi diagram of any three lines [37]; these results also yielded a new algorithm, fundamental for handling robustness issues, for sorting points along the arcs of Voronoi diagrams of lines (with rational coefficients) using only rational linear tests.

-We have presented a complete, exact and efficient algorithm and its implementation for computing the adjacency graph of an arrangement of integer quadrics [30].
-This algorithm builds upon our previous work on the parametrization of intersections of quadrics.
-Intersecting a parametrized intersection of two quadrics with a third quadric leads to finding the real zeros of polynomials of degree at most 8 with possibly algebraic coefficients.
-Experiments show that our implementation outperforms past approaches when dealing with generic situations.
+We have presented a complete, exact and efficient algorithm and its implementation for computing the adjacency graph of an arrangement of integer quadrics [52].
+This algorithm builds upon our previous work on parameterization of intersections of quadrics.
+Intersecting a parameterized intersection of two quadrics with a third quadric leads to find the real zeros of polynomials of degree at most 8 with possibly algebraic coefficients.
+Experiments show that our implementation outperforms past approaches when dealing with generic situations, even in case of large bitsize and/or algebraic coefficients.
+This efficiency, even over algebraic extensions and with large bit-size numbers, is due, during the computation of roots of univariate polynomials, to the use of the bitstream Descartes algorithm, which replaces each number by a series of certified approximations.
 In non-generic situations, the current implementation is hampered by slow gcd computations over algebraic extensions.